Blosc/c-blosc/README.txt

 so that they can leverage the blocking technique (described above) as well as multi-threaded execution (if several cores are available) automatically.
-That makes that every compressor and pre-conditioner could work at very high speeds, even if it was not initially designed for doing blocking or multi-threading.
+That makes that every compressor and pre-conditioner will work at very high speeds, even if it was not initially designed for doing blocking or multi-threading.

 Other advantages of Blosc are: